Lacrymology/states/varnish/doc/metrics.rst

 cache_hit
 ~~~~~~~~~

-Number of times the reponse was served from :doc:`/varnish/doc/index`.
+Number of times the reponse was served from :doc:`index`.

 cache_hitpass
 ~~~~~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` got a response from the backend and finds out it cannot be cached, then it created a cache object that recorded the fact, so that the next request went directly to "pass".
+Number of times :doc:`index` got a response from the backend and finds out it cannot be cached, then it created a cache object that recorded the fact, so that the next request went directly to "pass".